apache/servicecomb-website/_users/metrics-in-1.0.0-m1.md

 Notice:

-1. Metric ID is join name and all tags that pass to MonitorManager when getting monitor,so please keep uniqueness,metrics output of front example are:
+1.Metric ID is join name and all tags that pass to MonitorManager when getting monitor,so please keep uniqueness,metrics output of front example are:

 ```java
 Map<String,Double> metrics = MonitorManager.getInstance().measure();